btinsman/babys_first_repo/README.md

 # babys_first_repo
-Tutorial compels me to create this.
+Tutorial compels me to change this.
+It will demonstrate how commits work.